Mihonarium/moratorium.ai/docs/intro.md

 The researchers developed techniques that allow the top AI labs to predict some performance metrics of a system before it is launched, but they’re not able to predict the general capabilities.

-**Every time a new, smarter AI system starts interacting with the world, there's a chance that it will start to successfully pursue its own goals**.
+Every time a new, smarter AI system starts interacting with the world, there's a chance that it will start to successfully pursue its own goals.
 Until we figure out how to make general AI systems safe, every training run and every new composition of existing AI systems into a smarter AI system poses a catastrophic risk.

 A suggested way to prevent dangerous AI launches is to **impose strict restrictions on training** potentially generally capable AI systems.
 The restrictions need to be implemented both on national levels and, eventually, on the international level, with the goal of **preventing bad and reckless actors from having access to compute** that might allow them to launch AI training that could be dangerous to humanity as a whole.